 Click on the number, or name of the artwork, to learn more about it.
-Each artwork will have a photo, its location, the artist's name, material used, and a short description on the background and meaning behind each piece.
+Each artwork will have a photo, its location, the artist’s name, the material used, and a short description of the background and meaning behind each piece.

 Zoom in and out to get the exact location of each artwork.